StatCan/cae-eac/docs/en/BestPracticesFAQ.md

 For any code that is already in an Azure Function or is easily translated into an executable, using data factory is usable.
 Data factory is also good to use if it is a heavy algorithm that is not usable within Databricks.

-## What is the difference between SQL databse temporal tables and Delta Lake?
+## What is the difference between SQL database temporal tables and Delta Lake?
 SQL temporal tables is specific to SQL 2018 and is not currently available in Azure Synapse.
 On the other hand, Delta lake is available in both Azure Synapse and in Databricks.
 Another difference is that SQL temporal tables are only available with only SQL queries while Delta lake time travel is available in Scala, Python, and SQL.

 ## When to use Power BI or R-Shiny?
-It is recommended to use Power BI over R-shiny because you can develop Power BI and it is easier.
+It is recommended to use Power BI over R-shiny because less coding is required when using Power BI.
 There are a lot of benefits to using Power BI including the additional amount of chart types that are at hand, visualisation of data into charts is easier to use in Power BI compared to R-Shiny, the creation of a dashboard is faster within PowerBI, and the ease of connectivity with other applications within Azure.

 ## When is a good time to use Azure Synapse vs. ADF and Databricks?
 Azure Synapse is good to use when doing queries and data analysis via the data lake, doing SQL analyses and data warehousing, and using additional services like Power BI.
-Synapse less steps when querying data from the data lake as you do not have to mount the data lake to the workspace.
+It is easy to query data from the data lake using Azure Snapse and you do not have to mount the data lake to the workspace.
 As for data analyses and data warehousing, synapse is perferred as it allows full realtional data models, provide all SQL features and also uses Delta Lake.
 Synapse also includes direct services with Power BI for ease of use.

 On the other hand, Databricks is preferred when doing machine learning development and real-time transformations.
-Databricks includes their own machine learning development that includes popular libraries like PyTorch, manage version of MLflow and still be able to use AzureML as well.
-Databricks is also preferred for real-time transformations as it uses Spark structured streaming and being able to view changes from other users in real time.
+Databricks includes their own machine learning development that includes popular libraries like PyTorch, manage version of MLflow.
+Databricks is also preferred for real-time transformations as it uses Spark structured streaming and it gives you the ability to view changes from other users in real time.

 ## When should we use a SQL database data warehouse vs. Delta Lake?
-Best practice would be to use Delta lake over SQL server as it does not use additional SQL computes and will reduce the overall cloud costs.
+Best practice would be to use Delta lake over SQL server as it does not use additional SQL compute resouces and will reduce the overall cloud costs.

 ## How can i easily convert SAS files to another format?
-Statcan users can use SAS on the internal stats-can network to convert it to a supported file.
+Statcan users can use SAS on the internal stats-can network to convert it to a supported file form.

 You are able to convert a SAS file to CSV or JSON with this method: